DFE-Digital/teaching-vacancies/README.md

 - Default region name (choose `eu-west-2`)
 - Default output format (choose `json`)

-To check that everything has been done correctly, checking the contents of the generated files
+To check that everything has been done correctly, check the contents of the generated files

 ```bash
 cat ~/.aws/credentials
 ```

-should contain a default entry, with your access key and secret key:
+It should contain a default entry, with your access key and secret key:

 ```
 [default]